-MCM: BMP Title: Construction Site Stormwater Runoff Control Contractor Comment Measurable Goal: Year 4 - Address 100% of complaints or comments received from construction contractors.
-1. Was the measurable goal accom to accomplish the measurable No □ The Town provides a contact no proper stormwater practices documented and attached with ing active construction sites.
-Pre (b) If not, why was the measurab able goal not accomplished?
-2. 2.
-Was this BMP appropriate to meet the intended MCM(s)?
-Yes ⊠ No □ 3.
-Was this BMP considered to be successful?
-Yes ⊠ No (a) Please explain.
-No □ Providing contractors, a contact number to discuss stormwater issues allo comments ensuring construction requirements are met. sues allows for sta ff to address 4.
-Are any changes to this BMP recopermit term? ommended for the next Yes □ No ⊠ (a) If so, please explain.
+The Town provides a contact number on the Town website for contractors and the public to comment about proper stormwater practices during active construction sites.
+There were no pre-construction meetings in 2023.

+2. Was this BMP appropriate to meet the intended MCM(s)?
+Yes 🖂 No 🗌 3.
+Was this BMP considered to be successful? (a) Please explain.
+Yes  No 🗌 Providing contractors, a contact number to discuss stormwater issue comments ensuring construction requirements are met. s allows for staff to o address 4.
+Are any changes to this BMP recommended for the next permit term?
+Yes 🗌 No  (a) If so, please explain.
 5. Will a Notice of Change (NOC) be issued for this BMP?
-Yes □ No ⊠
+Yes 🗌 No ⊠

+MCM: Post - Construction Stormwater Management in New Development and Redevelopment BMP Title: Post-Construction Stormwater Requirement Responsible Department: Town Administrator Measurable Goal: Year 5 - Investigate 100% of post-construction violations or complaints.

+Was the measurable goal accomplished for this permit year?
+Yes ⊠ No □ (a) If so, explain what was done to accomplish the measurable goal.

+The Post-Construction Stormwater requirement was adopted in 2014 under the last permit term.
+Currently, there are no post-construction BMPs to inspect.
+The Town has very limited new development.
+Williams Ranch is currently under construction and will have 2 detention ponds.
+Maintenance of the ponds is the responsibility of the developer, initially, and then will become the responsibility of the HOA once enough homes are constructed to make an HOA feasible.

-MC M: Post - Construction Stormw New Development and Rec tin BMP Title: Responsible Department: Measurable Goal: Post-Construction Stormwater Requirement Town Administrator $\underline{\underline{Year\ 4}}$ - Investigate 100% of post-construction violations or complaints.
-1. Was the measurable goal accomp (a) If so, explain what was done t • Yes ⊠ goal.
-No □ The Post-Construction Stormwater Currently, there is no post-construction is constructed the Town will inspec ction BMPs to inspect.
-Once the • (b) If not, why was the measurable e goal not accomplished?
-2. Was this BMP appropriate to med et the intended MCM(s)?
-Yes ⊠ No □ 3.
-Was this BMP considered to be su (a) Please explain. uccessful?
-Yes ⊠ No □ It is important the Town be able to enforce the post-construction required development, and renewed development sites, so that stormwater politerm and that the post-construction controls work properly.
-4. Are any changes to this BMP reco permit term? mmended for the next Yes □ No ⊠ (a) If so, please explain. - 5.
-Will a Notice of Change (NOC) h ne issued for this BMP?
-Yes □ No ⊠
+2. Was this BMP appropriate to meet the intended MCM(s)?
+Yes  No 🗌 3.
+Was this BMP considered to be successful? (a) Please explain.
+Yes 🖂 No 🗌 It is important the Town be able to enforce the post-constructio development, and renewed development sites, so that stormwo term and that the post-construction controls work properly. - 4.
+Are any changes to this BMP recommended for the next permit term?
+Yes 🗆 No  (a) If so, please explain.

-MC M: Post - Construction Stormwat New Development and Redev in ВМ P Title: Long-Term Maintenance of Post- -Construction Stor mwater Control Res ponsible Department: Town Administrator and Town Engineer Measurable Goal: Year 4 - Implement maintenance plans for 100% of new owners or operators once post-construction BMPs is installed.
-1. Was the measurable goal accomp (a) If so, explain what was done t Yes ⊠ oal.
-No □ (b) If not, why was the measurable The Post-Construction Stormwater requirement was adopted in 2014 under the last permit term.
-The Town drafted a long-term maintenance agreement for new owners/operators for post-construction BMPs and is sill in the process of developing long-term maintenance plans.
-2. Was this BMP appropriate to mee et the intended MCM(s)?
-Yes ⊠ No □ 3.
-Was this BMP considered to be su (a) Please explain. occessful?
-Yes ⊠ No □ It is important the Town be able to enforce the post-construction requirements for new development, and renewed development sites, so that stormwater pollutants are reduced for term and that the post-construction controls work properly.
-4. Are any changes to this BMP reco mmended for the next Yes □ No ⊠ (a) If so, please explain.
-5. Will a Notice of Change (NOC) b e issued for this BMP?
-Yes □ No ⊠
+5. Will a Notice of Change (NOC) be issued for this BMP?
+Yes □ мс M: Post - Construction Stormwo New Development and Red - n BM P Title: Long-Term Maintenance of Pos Long-Term Maintenance of Post-Construction Stormwater Control Res sponsible Department: Town Administrator and Towr n Engineer Measurable Goal:Year 5 - Implement maintenance plans for 100% of owners or operators once post-construction BMPs is in Was the measurable goal accomplished for this permit year?
+Yes [ (a) If so, explain what was done to accomplish the measurable goal.
+Yes 🗌 Joal.
+No  (b) If not, why was the measurable goal not accomplished?
+The Post-Construction Stormwater requirement was adopted in 2014 under the last permit term.
+The Town drafted a long-term maintenance agreement for new owners/operators for post- construction BMPs and is still in the process of developing long-term maintenance plans. or post- 2.
+Was this BMP appropriate to me et the intended MCM(s)?
+Yes 🖂 No 🗌 3.
+Was this BMP considered to be s (a) Please explain. uccessful?
+Yes  No 🗌 It is important the Town be able to enforce the post-construction requirements for new development, and renewed development sites, so that stormwater pollutants are reduced for long term and that the post-construction controls work properly.
+4. Are any changes to this BMP reco permit term? ommended for the next Yes 🗌 No 🖂 (a) If so, please explain.

+5. Will a Notice of Change (NOC) be issued for this BMP?
+Yes